5 Penny Stocks Insiders Are Buying | Benzinga

 Below is a look at a few recent notable insider transactions for penny stocks.
 For more, check out Benzinga's insider transactions platform.

-- What’s Happening: The company, earlier during the month, reported Q3 results.
+- What’s Happening: electroCore, earlier during the month, posted a narrowre-than-expected quarterly loss.

-- What Western Asset Mortgage Capital Does: Western Asset Mortgage Capital Corp is a specialty financial REIT company managing diversified mortgage-market investment portfolio.
+- What electroCore Does: electroCore Inc is a commercial stage bioelectronic medicine company with a platform for non-invasive vagus nerve stimulation therapy initially focused on neurology.

 InspireMD